Bowinn Ma: Housing

 Ma is a vocal advocate for action on Metro Vancouver's housing crisis.
 Her support for housing demand management measures like the BC NDP Government increases to the foreign buyers tax, new speculation tax, and increased school tax rate on homes over $3M has drawn criticism from prominent Realtors and anti-tax advocates in wealthy constituencies nearby.

 In 2018, Ma raised funds for the North Vancouver homeless shelter by spending the night in her car with the North Vancouver St. John's Anglican Church group and helped the North Vancouver youth safe house receive operational funding from the provincial government for the first time since it opened in 2008.
 Ma joined high school students from Carson Graham Secondary in sleeping outside overnight to raise funds for Covenant House, an agency for homeless youth who have fled abuse or been forced from their homes.
 She is also known for her work supporting vulnerable renters.

+Emergency Management

+Ma was British Columbia’s first Minister of Emergency Management and Climate Readiness, a ministry created by the Eby Government in recognition of the impacts of climate change on communities.
+She led British Columbia’s response to the 2022 ice storm, 2023 avalanche season, 2023 wildfires, 2023 extreme drought, 2024 spring freshet flooding, 2024 wildfires, and 2024 Chilcotin landslide risk.
+She also presided over the 2023 provincial state of emergency due to wildfires, which was in place between August 18, 2023 and September 14, 2023.

+In the fall of 2023, Ma tabled the Emergency Disaster Management Act, 2023, which later passed in November 2023 following 55 hours of section-by-section debate.
+“This legislation formally recognizes the rights of First Nations as decision-makers in emergency management,” said Ma of the proposed legislation at the time, “The Emergency and Disaster Management Act moves towards a holistic four-phase approach of mitigation, preparation, response and recovery.
+It requires climate risk assessments and updates the concept of what an emergency is to reflect modern realities.”